 The City of Del Mar, in conjunction with its hauler, Waste Management, will perform outreach, education and monitoring for businesses that are affected by this regulation.
 In addition, the City is also required to monitor activities to identify those sending their organic material to the landfill and direct them towards proper organics diversion options.

 AB 1826 doesn’t just impact restaurants and food producing businesses.
 AB 1826 defines a business as a commercial or public entity, including but not limited to a firm, partnership, proprietorship, joint stock company, corporation, association that is organized as a for-profit or nonprofit entity, strip mall, industrial facility, school, school district, university, community college, special district or a federal, state, local, regional agency, or a multifamily residential dwelling of five or more units.

-Currently, any business that generates 4 cubic yards of solid waste (encompassing trash, organic waste, and recyclables) per week must have an organics diversion program in place.
-On or after January 1, 2020, all businesses and multifamily dwellings that generate two cubic yards or more of waste per week will be required to recycle their organics*.
+Currently, all businesses and multifamily dwellings that generate two cubic yards or more of solid waste (encompassing trash, organic waste, and recyclables) per week must have an organics diversion program in place.

 Organic waste is food waste, yard waste, non-hazardous wood waste, and food-soiled paper.
 Organic waste can be reduced, diverted, or recycled by means such as feeding humans, feeding animals, or composting.

 Mandatory diversion of organic waste is the next step toward achieving California’s aggressive recycling and greenhouse gas emission goals.
 California disposes approximately 30 million tons of waste in landfills each year, of which more than 30 per cent is organic waste that could be used for compost or mulch.
 Organic waste in our landfill is harmful for these primary reasons:

 - Organic waste fills our landfills and breaks down at a rate not much faster than non-organics due to improper decomposing conditions